angt/secret/README.md

 Available commands:

-        init       Init a secret storage for the user list       List all secrets for a given passphrase show       Print a secret
+        init       Initialize secret for the current user list       List all secrets for a given passphrase show       Print a secret
         new        Generate a new secret